Jesus closed the door, then turned to me, shaking his head.

 “Can I help you?”

-“Down the hall, then left, turn right, you’ll see one two doors down.
+“Down the hall, then left, make the first right, you’ll see one two doors down.
+On the right.
 Okay?”

 I quickly started to back myself out.
 Despite whatever Jesus had said, I felt very self-conscious standing there in my swimming trunks, barefoot.